Autonomous Province of Korçë: Currency

 The frange (Albanian) or franc (French) was the currency of the Autonomous Albanian Republic of Korçë between 1917 and 1921.
 It was subdivided into 100 centimes.
 The currency was introduced during the period of French occupation.
 It was only issued in paper money form, with notes issued in denominations of 50 centimes, 1 and 5 frange.
 Both paper money and post stamps were engraved by the soldier Davier (a student of Louis-Oscar Roty).

+Infrastructure

+In terms of infrastructure, the French occupation brought significant developments.
+The French authorities invested in the construction and improvement of roads, bridges, and public buildings.

 Pogradec

 In September 1917, General Maurice Sarrail undertook an action against the armies of Austria-Hungary and Bulgaria in Albania, and on September 9 French troops captured Pogradec.
 Together with the armies of Bulgaria and Austria-Hungary, there were Albanians, led by Hysejn Nikolica, fighting against the French troops.
 Themistokli Gërmenji was awarded the Croix de Guerre in November 1917, for his participation in the French capture of Pogradec with the battalion from Korçë.
 Although the French government considered appointing Essad Pasha Toptani to govern the Pogradec region it remained under French administration.